mkutz/lets-get-into-coding/README.md

 ### Tools

-We will use Python as the programming language and CS Code as the IDE/Editor in this course.
+We will use Python as the programming language and VS Code as the IDE/Editor in this course.

 Both are quite popular tools, used by many developers.
 Having them setup will help you go further in getting into coding.